ganeshkakade/master_duel_deck_suggestion/README.md

 # Master Duel Deck Suggestion (Yu-Gi-Oh!)

 ## Introduction
 Welcome to the Master Duel Deck Suggestion project!
 This tool helps suggest possible deck archetypes based on the cards you own in Yu-Gi-Oh!
 Master Duel.
-This way, you can have more fun playing with different deck types without spending any extra points or money.
+This way, you can have more fun playing with different deck types without spending extra points or money.

 ## Features
 - Suggests popular, different, or fun deck archetypes based on the cards you own in-game.
 - Provides information on the missing cards and the points needed to build the standard deck of that archetype.
 - Provides information on which extra cards you can dismantle for more points.
-It recommends keeping plain foil cards instead of glossy or royal cards in exchange for points
+It recommends keeping plain foil cards instead of glossy or royal cards in exchange for points.

 ## Usage